sanskrit/raw_etexts_english/blogs/manasataramgini/2005-07-27_the-discourse-on-cats-tastes.md

 +++
-title = "The discourse on cat’sxa0tastes"
+title = "The discourse on cat’s tastes"

 +++
 As I was in the embrace of the yakShini she asked what is so funny about